 · Open up any vents in the tent to allow air to circulate and minimize clamminess, even in cold weather.

 · If you are in bear country, do not keep any food, cookware, deodorant, toothpaste or anything else aromatic in the tent with you.
 Don’t even sleep in the clothes you cooked in or wore all day with snacks in the pockets.
 Otherwise, you may have an unwelcome visitor at night checking you out.
 Even if bears aren’t around, you’d have a potential problem with mice, squirrels and other critters coming in to check things out.
 Either hang your food out of harm’s way, or use a bear canister.
+Learn more about safety in bear country.

 For related information on the art of sleeping in the woods, and info on sleeping gear, see our “Sleeping Resources’ page here.